erichoracek/MSCollectionViewCalendarLayout/README.md

 ## Section Layouts

 On the iPhone, `MSCollectionViewCalendarLayout` defaults to tiling its day sections vertically.
 The day column headers act as they do in a table view, sticking to the top until they're replaced by the next day's as your scroll.
 On the iPad, the day sections are tiled horizontally.
 This behavior is controlled by the `sectionLayoutType` property.
-It's values can be:
+Its values can be:

 * `MSSectionLayoutTypeHorizontalTile` – Day sections tile vertically.
 * `MSSectionLayoutTypeVerticalTile` – Day sections tile horizontally.